stefansundin/go-zflag/README.md

 ## Documentation

-You can see the full reference documentation of the pflag package [at godoc.org](http://godoc.org/github.com/gowarden/zflag), querying with [`go doc`](https://golang.org/cmd/doc/), or through go's standard documentation system by running `godoc -http=:6060` and browsing to
+You can see the full reference documentation of the zflag package [at godoc.org](http://godoc.org/github.com/gowarden/zflag), querying with [`go doc`](https://golang.org/cmd/doc/), or through go's standard documentation system by running `godoc -http=:6060` and browsing to